 Supply Chain Cyber Threats

-Supply chain cyber threats have emerged as a significant concern as companies increasingly rely on digital systems for their operations.
-These threats pose serious risks, from data breaches and financial losses to production and distribution disruptions.
-Understanding and addressing supply chain cyber threats is essential for protecting your business.
+Supply chain cyber threats have become a critical concern as businesses increasingly depend on digital and physical systems to operate.
+These threats can lead to severe consequences, from data breaches and financial losses to disruptions in production and distribution.
+Understanding and addressing supply chain cyber threats is essential for protecting your business from vulnerabilities that may arise through third-party relationships.

 What are Supply Chains Cyber Threats?

 Do you know who you do business with?
 A question with a seemingly obvious answer.
 But let me rephrase.
 Do you really know who you do business with?
 Who has access to your sensitive information?
 Who is sharing your sensitive information?
 Is that information being shared with other suppliers?
 Don’t know the answer?
 Don’t worry.
-You’re not alone in supply chain cyber threats.
+You’re not alone, many organizations struggle to track their exposure to supply chain cyber threats.

-According to a survey conducted by the Ponemon Institute, it was found that only 35% of companies had a list of all the third parties they were sharing sensitive information with.
-And only 18% of companies knew if those vendors were, in turn, sharing that information with other suppliers.
+A survey conducted by the Ponemon Institute found that only 35% of companies had a complete list of all third parties with whom they shared sensitive information.
+Even more concerning, only 18% knew whether those vendors were sharing that data with others.

 The Growing Risk of Third-Party Breaches